MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-gateway-connection.md

 ms.author: jehollan; LADocs

 ---
-# Connect to on-premises data from logic apps
+# Access data on premises from logic apps with the on-premises data gateway

-To access on-premises data (not in the cloud) with your logic apps, you can install and set up an on-premises data gateway that logic apps can use with supported connectors.
-The on-premises data gateway acts as a bridge that provides quick and secure data transfer between on-premises data and Azure Logic Apps.
+To access data on premises from your logic apps, set up an on-premises data gateway that logic apps can use through supported connectors.
+As a secure data connector, the on-premises data gateway acts as a bridge that provides quick and secure data transfer between data on premises and Azure Logic Apps.

 The data gateway supports connections to these systems: